bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 ![Completely accidentally, I found the figure of [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz)](/assets/california-2024v2/1 Internet Archive - Aaron Swartz.avif)

+There's also no air conditioning, so if Wayback Machine seems to be working slow for you, check the weather in San Francisco - there's a good chance it's hot!

 ![There are 30-ish such towers in the HQ.
 Each has 360 spinning disks.](/assets/california-2024v2/1 Internet Archive - server racks.avif)

 It felt a bit surreal to just casually walk around (and even touch!) the servers